 Smog is an irritant to the respiratory system formed when sunlight mixes with emissions from cars and small gas-powered engines.

 Officials say you should avoid driving when possible, or consider carpooling, as vehicle emissions cause almost 50 percent of smog.

 Refuel your vehicle after 8 pm, or if possible, do not refuel at all until the advisory notices are lifted.

 If you have to drive, try to combine trips or delay running errands until the notice is lifted.

 Drive a car that is well-tuned.
 If you have to wait for two minutes or more, it is better to turn the engine off and go inside.

 Limit use of lawn mowers, chainsaws, power trimmers, and shredders around the home.
 Operating a gas-powered lawn mower for just one hour produces the same amount of pollution as driving a car for 11 hours.

 Mow your lawn after 6 pm when the sunlight is not as strong.

-For more information about air pollution, contact the Miami Valley Regional Planning Commission at 937-223-6323, or the Regional Air Pollution Control Agency at 937-225-4435.Grab the FREE WDTN News App for iPhone or Android.
+For more information about air pollution, contact the Miami Valley Regional Planning Commission at 937-223-6323, or the Regional Air Pollution Control Agency at 937-225-4435.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.